Bhavya-009/Auction-Tracker/README.md

 Clear auction logs with pricing and status updates for each player.

 # Key Points
-# 🏏 Auction Tracker - Excel Project
+# Auction Tracker - Excel and Power BI Project

 ## Problem Statement
 Managing a player auction across multiple teams is complex.
 Each team has a limited budget, a fixed number of slots, and specific role requirements (e.g., batsmen, bowlers, all-rounders, wicket-keepers).